CapgeminiTeamHackathonSido2016/ELK/README.md

 # ELK
-This is the ELK configuration and the logstash configuration that we used for the hackaton.
+This is the logstash configuration and the elasticsearch configuration that we used for the hackaton.